fac18/week2-BDIM-fiasco/README.md

 ## Tracking progress

 We raised issues in github from the very beginning to track all our Todos!
 This was a goal we'd noted last week and we're pleased to say it worked really well for us in keeping everything very visible across the team.

-### User stories

-So, our user is some very disorganised person, who wants to be able to:

-* enter tasks so that I don't forget them
-* view the tasks I have added in a list so that I can plan my day
-* mark tasks as complete so that I can focus on the tasks I have left
-* the to-dos to be large enough so that I don't hit the wrong one with my thumb
-* once a list item added clear the input

 ## Stretch goals